LESSON No. 3

 Features of some types of dental caries

-Non-carious lesions of the teeth
+Non-carious lesions of teeth

 Periodontitis